-- Acquisition of rubber playground surfacing tiles
+- Rubber playground surfacing tiles have been acquired

 - Installation of a solid subsurface and the rubber playground tiles

-- Installation of the 6’ privacy fence along the east boundary
+- Installation of the 6’ privacy fence along the east boundary is pending contract documents

 - Demolition of the property’s structures and other debris will go to bid shortly

 - Future development elements are being evaluated based on the newly available space, limitations of the neighborhood & site access, and the stated needs/wants of the neighborhood as raised in the past public meetings.

 Corcoran Park will be opened to the public after all the following elements are completed:

 - Completion of the playground, surfacing and associated landscaping and access paths

 - Installation of the fence along the east boundary